Skip to content

 Learn more about Canadian study permits

-If your study permit is missing the statement you need in order to apply for a SIN, you can get your study permit amended for free.
+If your study permit does not have the statement you need to apply for a SIN, you can get your study permit amended for free.
 While this can be done after you arrive, it’s much easier to do this when you land and your study permit is first issued.
 When you arrive at Immigration, you can ask the officer about your permission to work if you are unsure about anything on your study permit.

 You cannot work in Canada unless otherwise authorized to do so if your study program is less than six months in duration, or if you are enrolled in an English as a Second Language (ESL) or French as a Second Language (FSL) program.
 Additionally, visiting or exchange students at a DLI are not permitted to work while studying in Canada.